SolidariTee is the largest entirely student-run charity supporting the international assistance of refugees and asylum seekers.

 We earned support from MPs such as Caroline Lucas, Jonathan Bartley, Tim Farron, and Jeremy Corbyn, among many others.

-Right now, in 2020, SolidariTee has more than 450 student volunteers from more than 40 universities across the UK, US and beyond, all of whom are committed to making sustainable change in the refugee crisis.
+Right now, in 2021, SolidariTee has more than 800 student volunteers from more than 60 universities across 10 countries, all of whom are committed to making sustainable change in the refugee crisis.